 Then Wu Sangui initiated a rebel war against the Qing Empire.

 Some said that he was unsatisfied with having his power taken away.
-Others said that within his army, there were many people who still wanted to recover the Ming Empire; as a chief commander, Wu Sangui couldn't let down those large numbers of his loyal soldiers.
+Others noted that within his army, many people still wanted to recover the Ming Empire; as a chief commander, Wu Sangui couldn't let down those large numbers of his loyal soldiers.

-Anyway, Wu Sangui rebelled, in the name of expelling the nomadic Manchu regime and recovering Han people’s empire.
+Wu Sangui rebelled by expelling the nomadic Manchu regime and recovering the Ming Empire.

-Failure of of Wu Sangui and His Allied Troops
+Failure of Wu Sangui and His Allied Troops

 However, Wu Sangui was too old.
-He passed away old and sick, only 5 months after he established his new dynasty and claimed himself emperor.
+He passed away, old and sick, only five months after establishing his new dynasty and claiming himself emperor.

-Actually, there were many other forces that were fighting against Qing’s army and wanted to recover the Ming Dynasty, but they were neither united nor well organized; instead, they both wanted to expand and enlarge their own benefits.
+At that time, other forces wanted to recover the Ming Dynasty, but they were neither united nor well organized; instead, they all wanted to expand their benefits.

-Therefore, though they had won several times and occupied nearly half China, and obtained great supports from large numbers of civilians, they still lost all of the chances in the end, like Wu Sangui in the southwest and the Zheng clan in Taiwan.
+Therefore, though they had won several times and occupied nearly half of China, and obtained great support from large numbers of civilians, they lost all chances in the end, like Wu Sangui in Yunnan and Guizhou, Geng Jingzhong in Fujian, Shang Clan in Guangdong, and Zheng clan in Taiwan.

 Controversial, Widely Criticized Traitor Wu Sangui

-Wu Sangui was a widely criticized traitor in the history of China, for his betrayal of the Ming Empire, the refugee army, and Qing.
+Wu Sangui was a widely criticized traitor in the history of China for his betrayal of the Ming, the Shun, and the Qing.

-History was written by the victors.
-Hence, it is hard to know exactly what Wu Sangui’s original intention was; to revenge for his late emperor, or just to maintain his own benefit?
+The victors wrote history.
+Hence, it is hard to know precisely what Wu Sangui’s original intention was: to avenge his late emperor or maintain his benefit.